After Twenty Years

-Plot
+Summary

-Jimmy Wells and Bob were raised in New York City and grew up as very close friends.
-Their paths diverged when Bob moved west to make his fortune and Jimmy stayed in New York as young adults.
+Jimmy Wells and Bob were raised in New York City and grew up as very close friends, just like brothers.
+As young adults, their paths diverged when Bob moved west to make his fortune and Jimmy stayed in New York.
 Before they parted, though, Bob and Jimmy agreed to meet in twenty years at the restaurant Big Joe Brady's where they last saw each other.

 After twenty years have passed, Bob is waiting for Jimmy at the appointed spot.
 A policeman on patrol stops to question, and Bob tells the policeman his story.
 Bob boasts of how well he has fared and tells the policeman that he does not doubt that Jimmy will show up.

-Later, "Jimmy Wells" arrives, and as they walk into a lighted area, Bob discovers that this is not the same Jimmy he knew, because twenty years cannot change a man's nose.
+Later, "Jimmy Wells" arrives, and as they walk into a lighted area, Bob discovers that this is not the same Jimmy he knew, because twenty years cannot change a man's nose from Roman to Pug.
 The man reveals himself to be a plainclothes policeman who arrests “Silky” Bob, a wanted criminal.
 Before going to the police station, he gives Bob a letter from Jimmy.
 Bob reads it and realizes that the policeman he met earlier was in fact, Jimmy Wells.
-In the letter, Jimmy explains that when he arrived at the designated spot and realized that his old friend, Bob, was the criminal that police were on the lookout for, he did not have the heart to arrest him, instead, he sent a plainclothes officer to do so.
+In the letter, Jimmy explains that when he arrived at the designated spot and realized that his old friend, Bob, was the criminal that the police were on the lookout for, he did not have the heart to arrest him, instead, he sent a plainclothes officer to do so.